nyberry/nyberrysite/blog/chips.md

 Whoa, slow down there, and let's read those somewhat emotive snippets again.

-Someone hurt their back, and someone has cancer.
-These are bad things, and I’m sorry.
+Someone hurt their back, and someone has a type of cancer.
+These are indeed bad things, and I’m sorry.
 Hopefully they are both getting better.

 But don't we have purpose-built places where people can go to get fixed up when they have an accident, or an emergency?
-And wouldn't the friend with cancer have needed hospital treatment anyway?
-It's possible that I may not have grasped the full nettle of these anecdotes, but unless we are to start setting bones and delivering chemotherapy in our local surgeries, isn't it entirely appropriate for hospitals to continue do that sort of work?
+And wouldn't the friend with a form of cancer have needed hospital treatment anyway?
+It's possible that I may not have grasped the full nettle of these anecdotes, but unless GPs are to start setting bones and delivering chemotherapy in their local surgeries, isn't it entirely appropriate for hospitals to continue do that sort of work?

 “It’s time to stand back and ask what GPs are for”, the piece then proclaims.